Khabibulix/Calc-Python/readme.md

 Work perfectly in Jupyter Notebook.
-All cases of figures understood and user stupiditu blocked.
+All cases of figures understood and user stupidity blocked.